jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Pricing/renew-Process.md

 In addition, the renewal operation also supports:

 * Batch Renewal: Batch renewal for multiple resources will extend the usage duration of the selected resources according to the selected renewal duration by the user.
-* Associated Renewal: When the instance is renewed, the flexible public network IP and cloud hard disk bound to the instance are displayed.
+* Associated Renewal: When the instance is renewed, the elastic IP and cloud disk bound to the instance are displayed.
 The user selects the associated resources that need to be renewed together for renewal.

 ## Precondition